Computer Science

 MET CS 544

-Prereq: (MET CS 546 and (MET CS 520 or MET CS 521)) or equivalent knowledge or instructor's consent.
-Formerly titled Foundations of Analytics with R. Provides students with the mathematical and practical background required in the field of data analytics.
-Probability and statistics concepts are reviewed as well as the R tool for statistical computing and graphics.
-Different types of data are investigated along with data summarization techniques and plotting.
+Prerequisites: MET LB 103, MET LB 104, and (METCS 520 or METCS 521), or equivalent knowledge, or consent of instructor.
+The goal of this course is to provide students with the mathematical and practical background required in the field of data analytics.
+Probability and statistics concepts will be reviewed as well as the R tool for statistical computing and graphics.
+Different types of data are investigated along with data summarization techniques and plotting methods.
 Data populations using discrete, continuous, and multivariate distributions are explored.
-Errors during measurements and computations are analyzed.
-Confidence intervals and hypothesis testing topics are also examined.
-The concepts covered in the course are demonstrated using R. Laboratory course.
+Sampling methods and errors during measurements and computations are analyzed in the course.
+String manipulations and data wrangling methods are examined in detail.
+The concepts covered in the course are demonstrated using R. Laboratory Course.
+Restrictions: This course may not be taken in conjunction with MET CS 550.
 4 cr.
+Tuition: $3380

 Foundations of Machine Learning